 #1: via your computer (you must download the newest version of the app first).

-Password: email us at email@example.com and we’ll send you the password.
+Passcode: email us at email@example.com for the password

 Dial by your location